 If you have a combo or practice amp, it’s handy to have this close by, or even on your work bench.
-Throughout the adjustment you will need to plug in to check the effectiveness of your adjustments, and having an amp nearby will reduce the amount of going back and forward you’ll need to do.
+Throughout the adjustment, you will need to plug in to check the effectiveness of your adjustments.
+Having an amp nearby will reduce the amount of back and forward you’ll need to do.

-If you’re making adjustments because you’re concerned about electrical issues, a common guitar tech’s tip for checking pickup output during the setup is to give a gentle tap on the pickup pole pieces with a screwdriver while plugged into the amp.
-If there is output, you will notice a distinct thud through the amp.
-If there’s no output from any particular pole piece, then no noise would be heard.
-Be careful when using this technique on single coil pickups as the pole pieces are actually magnets,
+For those making adjustments because you’re concerned about electrical issues, a common guitar tech’s tip for checking pickup output during the setup is to give a gentle tap on the pickup pole pieces with a screwdriver while plugged into the amp.
+If there’s output, you’ll notice a distinct thud through the amp.
+If there’s no output from any particular pole piece, no noise will be heard.
+Be careful when using this technique on single-coil pickups as the pole pieces are actually magnets.

 Step 1 – Reference Points

 The first step to take is to take some reference measurements.
-This is the most important step of all, as it will be your fall back.
-If you get into a position where you’ve made multiple adjustments and things seem to be getting worse rather than better, you can always revert to your original pickup heights and start over.
+This is the most important step of all, as it will provide your fallback.
+If you get into a situation where you’ve made multiple adjustments and things seem to be getting worse rather than better, you can always revert to your original pickup heights and start over.

 When measuring string height above the pickups, always use the highest point of the pickup and the bottom of the string.
-The highest point of the pickup may be a pole piece, or on a humbucker it’s likely to be the pickup cover – if screws protrude from the pickup cover, this is your point.
-Measurements must be taken while depressing the string at the highest fret to ensure that your individual setup doesn’t affect what should be a standard measurement.
+The highest point of the pickup may be a pole piece, or on a humbucker it’s likely to be the pickup cover.
+If screws protrude from the pickup cover, this is your point.
+Measurements must be taken while depressing the string at the highest fret to ensure your individual setup doesn’t affect what should be a standard measurement.